neel8878/sql-challenge/README.md

-# Employee Database
+# Employee_Database

-Conducted a research project on employees of the corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.

 Designed tables to hold data in the CSVs, imported the CSVs into a SQL database, and answered questions about the data.
-In other words, performed the following:

 1. Data Modeling
 2. Data Engineering
 3. Data Analysis

-## Data Modeling
+# Data Modeling

 Inspected the CSVs and sketched out an ERD of the tables using QuickDBD.

 ![ERD](Employee_DB/Employee_ERD.PNG)

-## Data Engineering
+# Data Engineering

 * Created a table schema for each of the six CSV files and specified data types, primary keys, foreign keys, and other constraints.
 * Imported each CSV file into the corresponding SQL table.

-## Data Analysis
+# Data Analysis

 After the database was completed, the following was completed: